 SMARTfit’s Role in Active Aging and Wellness

-Unlike other demographic populations, because people reach their senior years having accumulated a lifetime of cognitive and orthopedic health conditions, programming for older adults needs to be very specific and virtually ‘tailor made’ to each individual yet easy to deliver in a one-on-one or small group training situation.
+Unlike other demographic populations, because people reach their senior years having accumulated a lifetime of cognitive and orthopedic health conditions, programming for older adults need to be very specific and virtually ‘tailor-made’ to each individual yet easy to deliver in a one-on-one or small group training situation.

 SMARTfit’s active aging programming is offered at 3 levels:

 - Programming focused on Baby boomers who have reached retirement and plan to make the most of their retirement years by staying mentally and physically fit;

 - Programming focused on Wellness where individuals have suffered a setback and now plan to recover can maintain in order to regain a quality of life and independence;

 - Programming focused on seniors suffering from MCI and/or physical impairments who are seeking to extend and enjoy a quality of life as long as possible.

 While SMARTfit offers specific turnkey programming for each of these populations, the company is also focusing on providing direction to facilities on how to support their staff with the implementation of programming that sustains.
 This means it must be easy to implement, easy to customize, and easy to assess clients entering the program as well as assess their progress.

 By partnering with 3rd party providers of cognitive assessment tests, SMARTfit is helping facilities to identify the specific SMARTfit exercises suitable for training each of the primary cognitive domains based on test results.
 So far, they are finding compatibility with both the Cambridge, and Cognivue tests which both make it easy to categorize test results into five primary domains: Memory, Attention, Processing Speed, Executive Function and Language.

 Once this is accomplished, SMARTfit trainers can quickly choose a program that matches one or multiple domains.